 - The KVPs are encashable on maturity at the post office at which they were registered or at any other post office in India after the officer-in-charge verifies (from the office of registration) the entitlement of the person presenting the KVPs for encashment.

-- Premature encashment (before 2 years) is allowed under specific circumstances only, such as death of the holder(s), forfeiture by a pledgee being a Gazetted Govt.
-Officer or under Court’s order.
+- Premature encashment (before 2 years) is allowed under specific circumstances only, such as the death of the holder(s), or forfeiture by a pledgee being a Gazetted Govt.
+An officer or under Court’s order.

 In case of premature encashment after 2 in half years, the amount payable on a KVP of Rs.1000 denomination, shall be as follows:

 |Completed Period||KVP Issued from 12-12-2019 to 31-03-2020||KVP Issued w.ef.
 1-4-2020|